Majority is not Needed: A Counterstrategy to Selfish Mining: Responding to a Piggybacking Strategy

-\begin{definition}[Opportunistic Piggybacking] When a pool $P$ implements {\em Opportunistic Piggybacking}, it implements the piggybacking strategy only when a sufficient slowdown occurs.
-Otherwise, it mines honestly. \end{definition} All piggybacking pools are in fact opportunistic as piggybacking when there is insufficient slowdown reduces their revenue to $0$. \begin{definition}[Resilience] Let $P_s$ be a pool that implements a strategy $s$, and let $P_o$ be a pool implementing opportunistic piggybacking.
-The {\em resilience} of a pool $P_s$, denoted by $Res(|P_s|,s)$, is the smallest size $|P_o|$ that can successfully implement the piggybacking strategy. \end{definition} \begin{sloppypar} For example, the resilience of honest mining is always $0.5$ and $Res(0.4, SELFISH) = 0.4$ as was calculated in Section~\ref{sec:piggystrat}. \end{sloppypar}
+\begin{definition}[Resilience] Let $P_s$ and $P_o$ be pools, implementing strategies $s$ and piggybacking, respectively.
+The {\em resilience} of a pool $P_s$ (denoted $Res(|P_s|,s)$), is the smallest size $|P_o|$ that can successfully implement the piggybacking strategy. \end{definition} \begin{sloppypar} For example, the resilience of honest mining is always $0.5$ and $Res(0.4, SELFISH) = 0.4$ as was calculated in Section~\ref{sec:piggystrat}, where $SELFISH$ is selfish mining~\cite{main}. \end{sloppypar}

 Denote the space of all strategies as $S$.
 Denote the deviant pool as $P_d$ and denote $RelRev(|P_d|,s)$ as the relative revenue of $P_d$ when implementing $s\in S$.
-Finally, we denote the largest Opportunistic Piggybacking pool as $P_o$.
-Let $Str$ be the set of all strategies that $P_d$ can implement without triggering $P_o$, formally
+Finally, we denote the largest Piggybacking pool as $P_o$.
+Let $Str$ be the set of all strategies that $P_d$ can implement without triggering $P_o$, formally, The maximum revenue $P_d$ can get is